S3028837/ThAmCo/README.md

 - Had trouble using DTOs to list the FoodItems of a specified Menu.
 Barry and another student (Ben Shafto) helped me undersrand the direction to go in.

+## ThAmCo.Events

+### Database

+Working on creating the classes and database for the Events part of the project